6 Introduction to the Command Line

 6.12 Find

-You can also ask your computer where you have put your files, in case you forgot.
-To do this you can use find!
-The find command has the following syntax:
+We can also ask our computer where we have put our files, in case we forgot.
+To do this we can use find!
+The find command has the following syntax.

 ## ⚠ Don't run!
 Fake example ⚠